This post looks at how our inner and outer worlds interact and what the implications of this are for meditations, retreats and our wider lives.

 Just imagine what that looks like with 10 people.

 As you can imagine, this is totally overwhelming and we can’t process all that information, so we filter out most of our experience.
 A lot of it stays subconscious – our brains don’t process everything that is happening in our bodies, hearts and souls.
-It would be too much for us to process.
+It would be too much for us.

 Part of this is that we create very strong habit pathways.
 Ways of interpreting information, behaving, responding to things etc. We do this both as individuals and within our relationships – there will be habits and ways of being that are ingrained in us and the way we interact.

 Meditating and going on retreat allows us to disconnect from a lot of this interaction.
-This is super useful for rest and recovery.
-It allows our bodies to process the overwhelm that every day life can bring.
+This is super useful for getting clarity on what is going on in experience, as well as for rest and recovery.
+It allows our bodies to process the backlog of overwhelm that every day life can bring and then focus in on specific parts of experience.

 One example of this is by concentrating on certain aspects of experience and reshaping how we process that information.
 For example, by concentrating on impermanence we can change the way we relate to our experience.